AdobeDocs/app-builder/src/pages/guides/migrations/standalone_to_dx_experience_cloud_spa.md

         3. Select **DX Experience Cloud SPA v1**
         4. Overwrite package.json
         5. Overwrite .env
-5. Deploy your application: `aio app deploy`
+5. Deploy your application
+    1. Run `aio app deploy`
-6. Submit application for approval
+7. Submit application for approval
     1. Navigate to the Adobe Developer Console
     2. Select your project
     3. Select the Production workspace
     4. Find and click **Submit for Approval**
     5. Fill out the relevant submission details
     6. Find and click **Submit**
-7. Approve application
+8. Approve application
     1. If Admin
         1. Navigate to Adobe Exchange
         2. Select **Manage** in the top toolbar